Language selection

 Accessible Standards Canada has adopted “CAN/ASC - EN 301 549:2024 Accessibility requirements for ICT products and services (EN 301 549:2021, IDT) as a published National Standard of Canada.
 As an official standard of the Government of Canada, it is approved for use throughout the country.”
 This standard is not yet mandatory for the GC.

-We also recommend that Business Owners include all relevant ICT accessibility requirements from the EN 301 549 (2021) in ICT-related procurements.
-This includes Standing Offers and call-ups, Supply Arrangements and Contracts, Contract and Task Authorizations.
+We also recommend that Business Owners include all relevant ICT accessibility requirements from the latest version of the EN 301 549 in ICT-related procurements.
+This includes creating or renewing Standing Offers and call-ups, creating or renewing Supply Arrangements and Contracts, Contract and Task Authorizations.
 By including the ICT accessibility requirements, this ensures that:

 Refer to Where to find help and resources for assistance.